-The project is a linguistic ethnography of a reception class for newly arrived pupils in upper secondary school, with an emphasis on translingual young people as writers in and outside of school.
+The project is a linguistic ethnography of a reception class for newly arrived students in upper secondary school, with an emphasis on translingual young people as writers in and outside of school.

-The project is designed as a linguistic ethnography in the course of a school year (September until June), with an intensive period (September until December) and a more focused period (January until June).
-Linguistic ethnographic methods are used for data collection, such as participant observation, interviews, audio-recordings and the collection of written texts by the pupils in and outside of school.
-The analyses search for sedimented patterns, and combines linguistic ethnography with critical discourse analysis.
+The project was designed as a linguistic ethnography over the course of a school year (September until June).
+Data collection involved linguistic ethnographic methods, such as participant observation, interviews, audio-recordings, and the collection of texts written by the pupils in and outside of school.
+The analyses searched for sedimented patterns and combined linguistic ethnography with critical discourse analysis.

-The project is a three-year postdoctoral study (2015–2018), financed by the Department of Teacher Education and School Research at the University of Oslo.
+The project was a three-year postdoctoral study (2015–2018) financed by the Department of Teacher Education and School Research at the University of Oslo.

 - The study of young people’s outside-of-school writing, previous writing experiences and inspiration sources provided analytical possibilities for understanding their school writing.